 Color temperature is measured in Kelvin, and ratings for grow lights typically range from 3000K-6500K.
 The lower the number, the more red-shifted the light will appear.

-If you want to use an LED grow light year-round, you want to find a light that has some red (640-700nm), blue (450-500) and white LEDs.
-This will prevent the need to change the color of the light during different growth stages.
+If you want to use an LED grow light year-round, you might want to find a light that has some red (640-700nm), blue (450-500nm) and white LEDs.
+This will prevent the need to change the color of the light during different plant growth stages.

 Why does it matter?

 So why should this matter for growing plants?
 Many plants, including peppers, will change growth patterns based on the color temperature of light.
-Higher color temperature light will usually promote leafy growth, while warmer temperature light will promote fruiting.
+Higher color temperature light promotes healthy leafy (vegetative) growth, while warmer temperature light will promote fruiting.

 PPF and PPFD